researchaccelerator-hub/distributed-crawler/docs/README.md

-# Telegram Scraper Documentation
+# Distributed Crawler Documentation

-This directory contains the Jekyll-based documentation site for the Telegram Scraper project.
+This directory contains the Jekyll-based documentation site for the Distributed Crawler project.

 ## Local Development